(a.k.a. Northern Tradition)

 who achieves perfect attainment."
 Theravadan Buddhists saw this as merely a guide or a model to the journey of individual enlightenment.
 Thus any adherent of the

 Theravadan Tradition who through strict discipline and devotion to scripture became enlightened had lived up to the ideal of the Bodhisattva.
 But Bodhisattva was seen merely as a teaching tool, only as a part of the individual’s path in reaching Nirvana.
 It would not reach beyond this until the formation of the

 The Mahayana determined that Bodhisattva was a mandate not for individual perfection, but to save all sentient beings from suffering.

 Mahayana Buddhists take a vow NOT to enter Nirvana, even though they too strive to reach enlightenment.
-Instead their vow is to return to the world of suffering and assist all others in reaching Nirvana first, thus casting the role of Buddhists as compassionate protectors and saviors.
+Instead their vow is to return to the world of suffering after their death and assist all others in reaching Nirvana first, thus casting the role of Buddhists as compassionate protectors and saviors.